-COPD diagnosis is done by instrumental exams, Spirometry (a test that measures the residual respiratory capacity just breathing in a "tube").
-Symptoms often are not recognised by the patients and so they are reffered to the physician too late.
-The habit to smoke (or professional/natural exposure to pollution), with the presence of cough, sputum and dispnea, allow to diagnose COPD.
+COPD diagnosis is done by instrumental exams, mainly spirometry (a test that measures the residual respiratory capacity just breathing in a "tube").
+Symptoms often are not recognised by the patients and so they are referred to the doctor too late.
+The habit of smoking (or professional/natural exposure to pollution), together with presence of cough, sputum and dispnea, allows to diagnose COPD more rapidly.

-- COPD mild (or grade 1): FEV1 <80% of the theoric value
+- Mild COPD (or grade 1): FEV1 >80% of the theoric value

-- COPD Moderate (or grade II): FEV1 between 50% and 80%
+- Moderate COPD (or grade II): FEV1 between 50% and 80%

-- COPD Severe (or grade III): FEV1 between 30% and 50%
+- Severe COPD (or grade III): FEV1 between 30% and 50%

-- COPD Very severe (or grade IV): FEV1 <30%
+- Very severe COPD (or grade IV): FEV1 <30%